Using a DOC Material Hoist, high-rise contractors move more than twice the material in half the time, with half the labor.

 Traditionally, contractors opt to move job site materials in the on-site construction elevator.
 While this might seem like the easiest option, often many elevator-related delays go unnoticed and unfixed.
-By keeping construction materials out of the job site elevator, contractors using DOC report savings of up to 80% in material-handling labor costs.
+By keeping construction materials out of the job site elevator, contractors using a DOC Material Hoist system report savings of up to 80% in material-handling labor costs.

 INCREASE JOB SITE SAFETY